About this Roadmap

 e-Commerce Roadmap: The Process

-The whole process started with a review of the 2016-2020 E-commerce roadmap to examine how much has been accomplished, what has yet to be fulfilled, and what improvements could be made for the new roadmap.
-This was done through a combination of desktop research and consultations.
+Phase 1 (Review Phase) The roadmap formulation process started with a review of the 2016-2020 Philippine e-Commerce Roadmap to examine how much has been accomplished, what has yet to be fulfilled, and what improvements could be made for the new roadmap.
+This was done through a combination of desk research and consultations.
+Understanding the ecosystem, and defining the architecture and identifying the various stakeholders signaled the start of the ecommerce Philippines 2022 roadmap formulation.

-Phase 1 for the new roadmap began with the engagement of stakeholders to consult them on current and future issues, validate government strategies, and revisit metrics and targets from the previous roadmap.
-This consisted of a series of focus group discussions, brown bag sessions, and special meetings with digital platforms, e-payment gateways, service providers, service seekers, government agencies, and other participants in the e-commerce ecosystem.
+Phase 2 (Engagement Phase) for the new roadmap began with the engagement of stakeholders to consult the industry on current and future issues, validate government strategies, and revisit metrics and targets from the previous roadmap.
+This consisted of a series of focus group discussions (platforms, digital payments, logistics), brown bag sessions, and special meetings with digital platforms, fintechs payment gateways, start-ups, government agencies, and other participants in the e-Commerce ecosystem.
 Each session tackled specific topics or themes, such as consumer protection, taxation, data privacy, and ease of doing business.
+Regional roadshows were earlier planned prior to the pandemic, hence a session was conducted in the Cordillera Administrative Region (CAR).
+Due to quarantine restrictions, the regional roadshow was replaced by zoom sessions with last mile delivery services, and start-ups, and DICT.
 As a result of these efforts, a set of strategic areas, action items, and initiatives were formulated.

-Finally, Phase 5 focuses on communication, information, and advocacy campaign on the new roadmap.
+Finally, Phase 5 focuses on communication, information, and advocacy campaigns on the new roadmap.

 All these involve continuous communication and participation from both private and public stakeholders to extract a shared vision for the digital economy, and a roadmap that is truly a convergence of ideas.
 Through a collaborative approach, a strong foundation is created for the efficient implementation of this roadmap.